 You would have to be very lucky to have survived the earlier methods of hair styling, there once were gruesome to style, using rocks and other sharp objects to style your hair in ancient times.
 Later in life, you weren't supposed to just have a hairstyle of your own choosing, some were only supportive of your class, race and other divides that plagued society.
 Let's let our hair down and have a look at how far we have come.

 In the very distant past around 300 CE, the ancient Egyptians would ward-off signs of graying hair by using a natural dye on their hair called Henna.
 This is an extract from a plant.
 Further on as civilization got wiser, Greeks and Romans developed their own permanent hair dyes to keep up with the latest trends- only to find that it was toxic.
 After some adjustments, they found a way to take the toxic stuff out and expanded beyond just using black colors, going into an assortment of colors for everyone to enjoy a hundred years later.
 As time progressed, the length of the hair evolved too in Egypt, length was a symbol of the age.
 Tying hair in golden tiaras was used as a symbol of wealth, this was also extended to threading of golden tubes into their hairstyles.
 Barbers were once surgeons who also attended to hair in the 1400’s, the Pope Alexander lll passed a law later on that separated the two practices.
 Hairdressing as a profession only took off in the 1600’s, this is when Queen Elizabeth the first had requests made for her natural red hair and Charles II made the male hair wig popular in England.
-We have a friend who works in a Casino in Ontario, Canada, whom we would like to thank for his help in maintaining our site.
+Do you like Barber games?
+We found one cool game that's called "Barber Shop slot".
+Check it out.

 The barbershops' decline started to kick-in in the 1900’s when technology made it easy to just buy your own grooming kit and do it yourself..
 This was also brought about by the trend of a man having long hair & beards in between the 60’s and 70’s.
 This made the barbershop industry suffer a massive collapse.
 The enhancement of hairstyles through the times saw men opting for salons to don some urban retro hairstyles than bother with the barbershop.
 The 21st century has brought this all back, with the widespread of promenades, gels, and dyes to add some chic styles to mens hair ensemble.
 Grooming has returned the culture to the barbershop to relive and realign the masculinity in the younger hippie cultured male